libjohn/workshop_attendance/README.md

 1. Get libcal files, transform and write to Google Drive

-    - First, download your data from LibCal; place data inside the data directory of your RStudio Project (make a data directory inside this project, if you have not already done so.)
+    - First, download your data from LibCal; place data inside the `data` directory of your RStudio Project

         - You can also make subdirectories inside the data directory but will need to modify line 10 of the script

     - Open RStudio with Console as your active quadrant
     - At the console, run the script: `csv-to-df_write-to-gs.r`
     - This converts your data to a Google Sheet in your Google Drive space.
-See [At Google Drive](##upload-your-data-as-a-google-sheet) section for next steps.
+See [At Google Drive](#upload-your-data-as-a-google-sheet) section for next steps.

-1. Get email addresses and add to DVS Annouce file
+### Next Development Step for "Quck Start".
+Add the [Email Parsing](#add-email-addresses-to-dvs-announce) to the `csv-to-df_write-to-gs.r` script.
+Will probably use `write_csv` -- or some-such similar command -- to generate a .csv outfile.

 ## Long Version

-Note you can run either the "Long version" commands **or** the "Quick Start".
+**Note:** you can run either the "Long version" commands **or** the "Quick Start".

 ### Make a "data" subdirectory